bharatm29/CollegeResources/dsa/24-01-09/sorting_technique.md

-# Sorting technique
+## Sorting technique

-Sorting is arrangement based upon certain conditions not just ascending and descending.
+Sorting is arrangement based upon certain conditions, not just ascending and descending.
 An order is followed.

 It is easy to search and retrieve when data is sorted or placed in particular order.(book example)

 Sorting arranges data in a sequence by using specific criteria which makes searching easier.